dbt-labs/actions/parse-semver/README.md

 A [GitHub Action](https://github.com/features/actions) for parsing a semver string into a parts and return if the version is a pre-release.
 This action uses the Python [`packaging`](https://packaging.pypa.io/en/latest/) library for parsing version string.
 Version strings can be prefixed be `v` (ex. `v1.4.2`).

+Python semver does not contain dashes (`1.2.3rc1`) while other semver docs do (`1.2.3-rc1`).
+This returns both, with default being the python compliant version.

 Example usage:

 ```yaml